 One last thing… People always say, “You must have a lot of pets since you are a vet!”
 In our home we have a Boykin Spaniel named Chara, a black medium- haired kitty named Emberpaw and a collection of pocket pets and fish my children have obtained.
-On our farm we have a horse named Duncan, some cows, chickens, a periodic pig and a kennel of Foxhounds.
+On our farm, we have a horse named Duncan, some cows, chickens, a periodic pig and a kennel of Foxhounds.
 Now you know what this vet has!

 Hi, I’m Dr. Kathy Ward, Dr. Michael Ward’s wife and the inventory manager of Johnston Animal Hospital.
 I was born & raised in Northeastern North Carolina in the town of Ahoskie.
 My educational background includes an Associate of Arts degree from Peace College, a Bachelor’s degree in Animal Science from NC State & a Doctorate in Veterinary Medicine from NCSU College of Veterinary Medicine.
 I have worked as a private practice veterinarian and as an anatomy professor at the veterinary school.
 These jobs were enjoyable, but my best career move was becoming a stay-at-home Mom when our son, Brier, was born.
 Brier and our daughter, Ellie, are true blessings from God!
 Our 4-legged child is a geriatric Lab Mix named Grace who was adopted from the shelter.

 We are a homeschooling family.
 I love to teach!
 After enjoying several years of training as a children’s leader in Bible Study Fellowship, my favorite thing to teach is the Bible.
 Other hobbies I enjoy are traveling, reading, gardening, raising laying chickens & picture framing.
 I owned & operated my own frame shop, Tranquility Framing.
 In 2008 our family moved to Fairbanks, Alaska.
 While Dr. Ward worked his summer vet job the kids & I did a hands-on unit study of AK.
 When Dr. Ward was off we drove, hiked & camped our way around the largest state in the US.
 It was a grand adventure!
 I am a firm believer in the saying, “If you don’t know where you are going any road will take you there.”
 I have several life goals.
 One of my goals is to have an organic beef farm.
 Another is to raise awareness of orphans and foster children.
 Also Dr. Ward & I share a goal of “50 by 50.”
 We want to travel to all 50 states by the time we are 50 years old.
-Currently he’s in the lead.
+Currently, he’s in the lead.
 Be sure to suggest to him that he plans a family trip to Rhode Island so I can catch up!

-Ryan – Technician Assistant
+Haley – Technician Assistant

 Nicole – Head of Client Care

-Hello, my name is Nicole Collier, I originally joined the Johnston Animal Hospital team in 2009.
-I was born and raised in Johnston County.
-I am a 2004 graduate of North Johnston High School.
+Hello, my name is Nicole Collier and I am the Head of Client Care.
+I originally joined the Johnston Animal Hospital team in 2009.
+I was born and raised in Johnston County and am a 2004 graduate of North Johnston High School.
 After graduation, I attended Johnston Community College.
-I am a homebody, so I did not want to go too far from home.
-I have two beautiful boys named Karson and Lucas who I love dearly.
-I also have a golden doodle named Moose who thinks he is one of the kids.
-In my spare time, I enjoy spending time with my family, going to church and sitting on the beach.
+I married my childhood best friend in 2006 and we have two boys name Karson and Lucas who we love dearly.
+They keep us busy, mostly at the ball field.
+We also have two male Golden Doodles, Moose and Maui.
+It is safe to safe I am outnumbered with boys but I would not change if for anything.

-Jodee – Client Care
+Cindy – Client Care

-Megan – Client Care
+Michelle – Inventory/Client Care

-Katelyn – Animal Caretaker
+Mariana Ortiz – Animal Caretaker

-John – Animal Caretaker
+Gracie Davis – Animal Caretaker

-Selena – Animal Caretaker
+Matthew Honeycutt – Animal Caretaker